Slow Cooker Peach Chicken with Basil

 Instructions

-- When ready to serve, turn off the heat and remove the chicken breasts or thighs to a cutting board.
+- When ready to serve, turn off the heat and remove the chicken to a cutting board.
 Shred the chicken with two forks or slice against the grain.
-Set aside.

-- Return the chicken to the slow cooker, stirring to coat with sauce.
+- Return the chicken to the slow cooker, stirring to coat with accumulated juices.

-- Serve the chicken and sauce sprinkled with the fresh basil in a bun, over rice, cauliflower rice, or on its own.
+- Serve the chicken topped with the fresh peach mixture and sprinkled with fresh basil in a bun, over rice, cauliflower rice, or on its own.
 Top with hot sauce if desired.

 My husband and I really liked this recipe!
 We turned it into salads with spinach, wraps with guacamole and filling dinners with brown rice.
 We work a long day, so it ended up in the slow cooker on low for 8-9 hours instead of just 6, but the peaches have so much juice, that everything stayed moist and yummy.